Our use of cookies

 Staffordshire recognises the importance that the school environment has in educational attainment and that capital investment is essential to support projects that are not driven by condition.
 The impact of re-modelling or refurbishing areas to provide more suitable facilities is significant.
 Research carried out by the University of Salford (‘Clever Classrooms’) revealed that the environmental factors of a classroom can have significant impact upon the learning and academic progress of students.
 The report revealed that progress could be improved by as much as 16 per cent in just one year with considered implementation of positive air quality, décor and natural light.

-The Priority Capital Projects Portfolio encourages schools to use some of their Devolved Formula Capital (DFC), variable dependant on the size of the project/school circumstances to contribute to the works enabling the funding to stretch further.
+The Priority Capital Projects Portfolio encourages schools to use some of their Devolved Formula Capital (DFC), variable dependent on the size of the project/school circumstances to contribute to the works enabling the funding to stretch further.

 The District Officers identify priority projects in their areas and liaise with the schools about making contributions.
 All projects are assessed, weighted and ranked so that a ‘cut-off’ point can be established as to which projects the capital funding can support.
 If savings are achieved, then the next project on the list is added to the portfolio.